wenbinyugroup/prevabs/share/examples/ex_airfoil/README.md

 :width: 6.5in
 :align: center

-*Segment*s of the tube cross section.
+*Segment*s of the tube cross-section.
 ```

 ---